-- The planning, coordinating, and organizing of the yearly Skill Development Conference.
+- The planning, coordinating, and organizing of the annual Skills Development Conference.

 - Being available for mediation if any problems between ALTs and base schools arise.

-- Judging of speech and debate contests throughout Kumamoto Prefecture.
+- Judging of speech, debate, and skit contests throughout Kumamoto Prefecture

 - Monthly eikaiwa lessons at the prefectural office.

-- Assisting the International Affairs Office with the orientation of new JETs.
+- Assisting the Tourism and International Policies Division with the orientation of new JETs.

-- The meeting, greeting and accompanying of new JETs from Tokyo to Kumamoto for group A and group B arrivals.
+- The meeting, greeting, and accompanying of new JETs from Tokyo to Kumamoto.

 - Outreach visits to each area in the prefecture to have dinner with JETs